 Our Training Academy is a medium sized Further Education training provider as constituted by the Further and Higher Education Act 2002 and subsequent amendments through the Learning and Skills Act 2000.
 The Managing Director is responsible for the overall strategic direction and educational character of the training provider and for setting the excellent framework provision within which we work.

-In 2012 one to one support services achieve gold investors in people award following the first inspection it has since go on to be further accredited this gold award in 2015.
+In 2012 One to One Support Services achieves Gold Investors in People Award following the first inspection it has since go on to be further accredited this gold award in 2015.
 We have achieved the full matrix accreditation and are part of many preferred providers register.
-As an employer in its own right, one to one support services is proud to employ local people and people from surrounding areas to join the care sector and achieve their qualifications to be able to up skill and progress with in their role to senior and also management level.
+As an employer in its own right, One to One Support Services is proud to employ local people and people from surrounding areas to join the care sector and achieve their qualifications to be able to upskill and progress within their role to senior and also management level.

-One to one support services has carved an excellent reputation when it comes to its work with employers and in particular the work the college partners has done in supporting young people into work through an apprenticeship programme and ensuring that they achieve with outstanding results.
+One to One Support Services has carved an excellent reputation when it comes to its work with employers and in particular, the work the partners have done in supporting young people into work through an apprenticeship programme and ensuring that they achieve with outstanding results.

 At the heart of our vision and mission lies a belief that the potential of all people needs to be recognised, respected and realised; that all people regardless of their personal circumstances have the absolute right to be treated with dignity and respect.
 The ability to live and work in a diverse, challenging and changing world is the key for success and fulfilment for individuals and organisations in the 21st century.
 Through valuing the diversity and difference of our learner and staff population, the training academy will be able to make real strides in meeting Government targets for participation, skills and success.
 We believe it is the differences in us all that help us to innovate and think creatively, as an organisation we need to harness the differences of all our staff and learners to enable the training academy to respond creatively and positively to what is an unprecedented time of change within the sector.
 In this sense, the business case for a clear and comprehensive approach to equality and diversity is obvious; by valuing the difference of all our staff and learners we will ensure the future success of both.